preetijuturu/p280s21project3/README.md

 ## :date: Group Meeting Log
 ------
 `5/24/2021`

+- [x]  **Group Meeting with Professor**

+ *Agenda: Discuss the issue of multiple legends on the choropleth map and how to create a score combining EJ and School performance.*

+- Suggestions for the project
 * Veroni method:
 	* neighborhood (average census block groups) represented by polygons
 	* Veroni method entails looking at the locations of schools subdivided within neighborhood polygons
 		* Closest school per polygon
 		* Link for visual rep: https://pysal.org/notebooks/lib/libpysal/voronoi.html
-	* size of polygon depends on the spatial distribution of the points
+	* Size of polygon depends on the spatial distribution of the points
 	* Polygons will have score of schools with EJ Layer
 	* Veroni is another layer that we are adding to our map.
 	* Okay to combine NCES/SEDA/ACS/EJ Data by GeoId.
 Work from one file.